google/opencasebook/trademarks.md

 #### Discussion

-1. Section 4 of the Trademark Enforcement Policy states that any uses not expressly permitted in section 3 require a license.
+1. Section 4 of the Trademark Enforcement Policy states that any uses not expressly permitted in Section 3 require a license.
 Is this enforceable?

-1. Can any parallels be drawn between the Wikimedia Foundation's Trademark Enforcement Policy and the open source licensing scheme at operation in _Planetary Motion_?
-How are the schemes different?
-Which scheme does more to enhance and/or protect the trademark rights at issue?
+How well does Section 3 capture nominative fair uses?

 ### Linux Foundation Trademark Usage Guidelines

 --------------------------------------------------------------------------------

-The Linux Foundation does not publicly elaborate its trademark enforcement efforts, but does maintain Trademark Usage Guidelines.[^108] In a similar fashion to the approach taken by the Wikimedia Foundation, the Linux Foundation includes in its Guidelines an overview of the rights and responsibilities one has when using someone else's trademarks generally.
-This portion of the Guidelines includes admonishments of activities that could be detrimental to the trademarks being used, but also, like Wikimedia's policy, specifically addresses fair use, addressing the fact that the law authorizes certain uses of others' trademarks without permission.
+The Linux Foundation does not publicly elaborate on its trademark enforcement philosophy but does maintain Trademark Usage Guidelines.[^108] In a similar fashion to Wikimedia, the Linux Foundation includes in its Guidelines an overview of the rights and responsibilities one has when using someone else's trademarks.
+This portion of the Guidelines includes admonishments of activities that could be detrimental to the trademarks being used, but is also similar to Wikimedia in that it specifically addresses fair use, including the fact that the law authorizes certain uses of others' trademarks without permission.

 Excerpt: